Heavy-Tailed Principal Component Analysis: Experiments and Results: Background denoising

-We conducted this experiment for two different models of heavy-tailed noise.
-A sub-Gaussian Cauchy and a Student-t with DoF $\nu = 1.2$ noise vectors with an underlying IID Gaussian vector with covariance matrix $\Sigma = 10 \, \mat{I}_{784}$.
+We conducted this experiment for two different models of heavy-tailed noise, \begin{itemize} \item a sub-Gaussian Cauchy and \item a Student-t with DoF $\nu = 1.2$ \end{itemize} vectors, both with an underlying IID Gaussian vector with covariance matrix $\Sigma = 10 \,\, \mat{I}_{784}$\footnote{where $\mat{I}_m$ denotes the $m\times m$ identity matrix}.
 The simulation results are shown in Figures~\ref{fig:0s} and~\ref{fig:8st}.
 Both figures show that the proposed heavy-tailed approach achieves a higher-fidelity denoising, indicating superior suppression of large impulsive deviations.
 Visually, heavy-tailed PCA removes ``salt-and-pepper" artifacts and yields cleaner backgrounds and sharper strokes as shown in Figures~\ref{fig:0hr_s} and \ref{fig:8hr_st}, while classical PCA leaves residual speckles that intensify as the tails grow heavier, as depicted in Figures~\ref{fig:0sr_s} and~\ref{fig:8sr_st}.

 Finally, the heavy-tailed PCA is not specific to potential heavy-tailed noise, as it performs well even under ``thin-tailed" noise.
-In Figure~\ref{fig:8g}, we insert an IID Gaussian noise with $\Sigma = 10 \mat{I}_{784}$ into the original image and apply a standard and heavy-tailed PCA reconstruction.
-The results are similar, as can be seen in Figures~\ref{fig:8sr_g} and~\ref{fig:8hr_g}.
+In Figure~\ref{fig:8g}, we insert an IID Gaussian noise with $\Sigma = 10 \,\, \mat{I}_{784}$ into the original image and apply a standard and heavy-tailed PCA reconstruction.
+The results are visually similar, as can be seen in Figures~\ref{fig:8sr_g} and~\ref{fig:8hr_g}.